 In this paper we have introduced and studied a novel version of the gossip problem, called Continuous Gossip, where n crash-and-restart-prone processes are continuously subject to injected rumors.
-Rumors have deadlines and the goal is for all rumors, subject to a condition that we call quality-of-delivery (QoD), to be disseminated.
+Rumors have deadlines and the goal is for all rumors, subject to a condition that we call qualityof-delivery (QoD), to be disseminated.
 We first presented lower bounds on the per-round message complexity of randomized and deterministic continuous gossip and then we described and analyzed an efficient (close to optimal) randomized algorithm and its de-randomized version that guarantee QoD in every execution.
-There are several natural questions raised by this paper.
+We note that our algorithms can be implemented in such a way that each message sent carries only rumors and at most $O(n^2)$ additional bits.
+(Hence if the rumors are large, the per-round bit complexity of the algorithms is essentially the per-round message complexity times the size of the rumors.)
+It would be interesting to investigate whether the bit complexity of the algorithms can be reduced even further.